awsdocs/aws-systems-manager-user-guide/doc_source/sysman-mw-walk-cli-more.md

 This section includes commands to help you update or get information about your Maintenance Windows, tasks, executions, and invocations\.

 **List All Maintenance Windows in Your AWS Account**
-Execute the command as shown here\.
+Run the command as shown here\.

 ```
 aws ssm describe-maintenance-windows